-The Board and the BCIC have delegated authority to the Management Credit Committee ("MCC"), the Retail Credit Committee ("RCC") and members of senior management to facilitate and effectively manage the business.
-However, BCIC have retained the ultimate authority to approve credits beyond MCC authority.
+The Board and the BCIC ('Board Credit and Investment Committee') have delegated authority to the Management Credit Committee ("MCC"), the Retail Credit Committee ("RCC") and members of senior management to facilitate and effectively manage the business.
+However, BCIC has retained the ultimate authority to approve credits beyond MCC authority.